 You have probably heard all about the processes of insulating roofs, ceilings, and walls, but what about insulating the floors?
 Underfloor insulation is a perfect solution for stopping both the hot and cold air from escaping through your floors.
-With this kind of insulation, together with wall and ceiling one, you will also have lower energy bills every month!
+With this kind of insulation and wall and ceiling one, you will also have lower energy bills every month!
 What is more, the insulating materials beneath your floors will create an acoustic sound barrier and thus, provide you with much-needed privacy from your neighbours.

 How Does Underfloor Insulation Work?

 To answer this question correctly, we must first tell you more about the two basic types of underfloor insulation – electric underfloor heating and water underfloor heating.

 - Electric (DRY) Underfloor Heating – works by positioning a layer of electric wires under the floor but above the insulation.
 This layer of electric wires also comes in a so-called mat of cables that makes the wiring layout even and easier to set up.

 - Water (WET) Underfloor Heating – works by installing pipes in the same position as wires, under the floor but above the insulation.
 The only difference is that these pipes must connect to a boiler and a manifold.
 For this kind of ‘wet’ insulation, it is also vital to have moisture-resistant insulation materials.